Sales of Kits and Patterns

 You do have to rip if you crossed most of your crosses in one direction and suddenly you started crossing them in the other direction, yep no way around that.
 Why?
 The real reason for good technique is that it allows all your attention to focus on your design (where it should be).

 You don't have to rip if you made a leaf one row bigger than the design called for.
-This is obsessive behavior that needs redirecting in 2021.
+This is obsessive behavior that needs redirecting.

 You do need to rip if you make something so large it is out of scale with the rest of the design; you do not have to rip if it is barely noticeable.